 Here are a few examples of the most popular ways to create selling momentum on Amazon.

 In the most simple terms, Amazon PPC is advertising on Amazon.

 An Amazon PPC advertising campaign targets customer searches and products and seeks to place ads in high-visibility placements on Amazon.

 To brand your products in an Amazon shopper’s eyes, you’ll want to target relevant, unbranded short to long-tail keywords and display your best-selling products in your ad so shoppers that interact with your brand for the first time can see the best of what you have to offer.

 After making a successful keyword bid, advertisers (sellers) pay an Amazon fee to when (during an Amazon search) a shopper clicks on an ad that contains their keyword.
 (That’s the pay-per-click).

 Amazon loves PPC.
-Not only does Amazon get paid for this, it also affects your ability to get indexed for keywords.
-PPC is the most tried-and-true, terms of service compliant way to get your product noticed by Amazon.
+Not only does Amazon get paid for this, but it also affects your ability to get indexed for keywords.
+PPC is the most tried-and-true, terms of service-compliant way to get your product noticed by Amazon.

 The way it works is by directing customers to find your product with a specific keyword.
 At that point, they simply follow the trajectory of any organic buyer.